-This course is for Year 12 and Year 13 students looking for a more in-depth treatment of the advanced topics covered in our course on The Autonomous Flight of Drones.
+This course is primarily aimed at Year 12 and Year 13 students looking for a more in-depth treatment of the advanced topics covered in our course on The Autonomous Flight of Drones.
 It is ideal for A-level students of Mathematics, Physics and Computer Science and students looking to study Engineering, Robotics and related courses at top universities.
-For such students we recommend this course as opposed to “The Autonomous Flight of Drones”.
+Students must first complete Parts 1&2 of “The Autonomous Flight of Drones”.

 Mathematical Modelling of Dynamic Systems

 Classical Control Theory (with a focus on PID controller design)

 Computer Vision and Vision-Based Control

 Our students will also participate in more advanced implementations of our Autonomous Drone Challenges (see “The Autonomous Flight of Drones”) putting their new-found vision based control skills into practice.
 In addition to a race/obstacle course and package delivery challenge, students will be introduced to how the “Follow Me” feature of many hobby drone apps work, as well as automatic lane following (“lane assist”) in cars.
 They will also design a flight controller for our Minidrones.

 The material is mathematically advanced but the focus is on practical application.
 It provides students with excellent preparation for interviews for undergraduate STEM subjects and we know students love the live challenges on our competition field!

 * An additional £200 will be required on booking your place if you’d like to take out a drone on loan for the duration of the course.
 To build, manually fly and code.
 This will be refunded provided the drone is returned to us in good order on completion of the course.